szymon33/form-with-grunt/README.md

 * web font embedding (Lato)
 * font icons
-* responsive topbar with hamburger on the left
+* responsive top bar with hamburger on the left
 * Dropbox (link with Dropbox API)
 * popup message containing the name of candidate appears when submit form
 * parallax main menu (shrink)
 * Back to top link is an animation
 * custom (hardcoded) form validations, just to show some javascript.

-Address require somwere 5 digits as a code.
+Address require somewhere 5 digits as a code.
 Mockup doesn't include address field.
 So I replace City into address to keep is simple.

 ```
 /[\w,.\s]+[\d]{5}[\w,.\s]*/